WeblateOrg/weblate/docs/user/search.rst

 Simple search
 -------------

-When you type phrase into search box, it is split into words and it looks for all strings containing all the words.
-To lookup exact phrase, put it into quotes (both single and double quotes will work).
+When you type a phrase into the search box, it is split into words and it looks for all strings containing all the words.
+To look for an exact phrase, put it into quotes (both single and double quotes will work).

 Fields